 One choice success story comes from the largest and longest running voucher program, the Milwaukee Parental Choice Program.
 Students in this program tested 9 to 12 percent higher in math, reading and science than their equally disadvantaged peers.
 Students also graduated at an 18 percent higher rate.
 The District of Columbia’s Opportunity Scholarship Program (OSP) is another school choice success.
 A 2010 study from the Institute of Education Sciences found that students who were awarded a scholarship graduated from high school at a 12 percent higher rate than those who applied for the scholarship lottery but did not receive it.

 Don’t Choice Programs Just “Cream” the Best Students?

 Skeptics often argue that school choice programs only succeed because they “cream” the best students, those with the most involved parents or the best academic talents, and leave the hard-to-educate behind in the troubled traditional public school system.
 By measurements of student academic progress, parental involvement, constituent satisfaction and public school reaction to competition, the above mentioned studies show that choice programs do not succeed by “creaming,” but by providing quality education to all students.
 Consider:

-• While a third of traditional district public school students nationally are minorities, half of charter school students are minorities and 14 percent have identified special needs.
+• While a third of traditional district public school students nationally are minorities, more than half of charter school students are minorities and 14 percent have identified special needs.

 • Established choice scholarship programs in Cleveland and Milwaukee target at-risk children, exclusively from low-income families.

-• The older programs in Vermont and Maine provide schooling in rural location where public schooling was unavailable.
+• The older programs in Vermont and Maine provide schooling in rural locations where public schooling was unavailable.

 • Private scholarship programs specifically target low-income, at-risk children.